Puerto Vallarta Gay Travel

 Before you relax with drinks at the beach clubs and bars, here are two quick local experiences to check off your sightseeing list.
 First, stop by Church of Our Lady of Guadalupe.
 The structure is particularly pretty at night when all lit up.

-Afterward, browse the nearby Cuale Island Flea Market.
+Browse the nearby Cuale Island Flea Market.
 A cluster of outdoor shopping stalls line adjacent Rio Cuale.
 While you’re there, take a fun walk across the wooden suspension bridge that links the Centro and Romantic Zone neighborhoods.

 The Puerto Vallarta Gay Beach

-Droves of gay men spend their days at the gay beach.
+Droves of gay travelers spend their days at the gay beach.
 However, this spot is not specifically marked online.
 The Puerto Vallarta gay beach is at the very southern tip of Playa de Los Muertos, a long stretch of the most popular beachfront.

 It will be obvious when you arrive, as you’ll see all the gay tourists splashing in the ocean and people watching.